OPT Radiation Therapist Jobs

 Address your OPT timeline proactively with hiring managers

 Radiation therapist roles involve department scheduling and credentialing that take weeks.
 Hiring managers need to know your exact OPT end date early.
-Being upfront signals professionalism and gives employers time to plan H-1B sponsorship if they intend to retain you.
+Being upfront signals professionalism and gives employers time to plan H-1B visa sponsorship if they intend to retain you.

 Research H-1B cap-exempt employers in healthcare